 A randomized trial reported superior efficacy of ustekinumab over etanercept for the treatment of psoriasis .
 In this trial, 903 patients with moderate to severe psoriasis received 90 mg of ustekinumab at weeks 0 and 4, 45 mg of ustekinumab at weeks 0 and 4, or 50 mg of etanercept twice weekly.
 After 12 weeks, 75 percent improvement in the PASI score was observed in 73.8, 67.5, and 56.8 percent of patients in the 90 mg ustekinumab, 45 mg ustekinumab, and etanercept groups, respectively.
 In addition, some patients who did not respond to etanercept benefited from treatment with ustekinumab.
 Twelve weeks after crossover to 90 mg of ustekinumab (administered at weeks 16 and 20), 48.9 percent achieved 75 percent improvement in the PASI score.
 The incidence of serious adverse effects was similar between treatment groups.

-Ustekinumab is commonly used after the failure of other therapies, but data are limited on the best methods for transitioning patients to ustekinumab.
+Data are limited on the best methods for transitioning patients from other therapies to ustekinumab.
 In a randomized trial (TRANSIT trial) performed in 490 patients with moderate to severe plaque psoriasis who had insufficient responses to methotrexate, measures of the efficacy and safety of ustekinumab after 12 weeks were similar among patients who immediately discontinued methotrexate at the start of ustekinumab therapy and patients who gradually withdrew methotrexate during the first four weeks after starting ustekinumab .
 Standard doses of ustekinumab were given; patients weighing 100 kg or less and patients weighing more than 100 kg were assigned to 45 and 90 mg doses, respectively.
 The findings of this study suggest that tapering of methotrexate during the transition to ustekinumab treatment may not be necessary.

 Although randomized trials have demonstrated efficacy of ustekinumab for psoriatic arthritis, concern has been raised about whether psoriatic arthritis may worsen in certain patients during ustekinumab therapy.
 A case series documents four patients with psoriasis in whom psoriatic arthritis flared during ustekinumab therapy .
 (See "Treatment of psoriatic arthritis", section on 'Ustekinumab'.)